Cgolling/ilab_gipfeli/docs/spot-controller.md

 ```
 Step 1: Authenticate
-├── Create SDK instance
+|-- Create SDK instance
-├── Connect to robot IP
+|-- Connect to robot IP
-├── Login with credentials
+|-- Login with credentials
-└── Sync clocks
++-- Sync clocks

 Step 2: Acquire Lease
-├── Request exclusive control
+|-- Request exclusive control
-├── Start keepalive heartbeat
+|-- Start keepalive heartbeat
-└── (Fails if tablet has lease)
++-- (Fails if tablet has lease)

 Step 3: Upload Map
-├── Load graph from disk
+|-- Load graph from disk
-├── Load waypoint snapshots
+|-- Load waypoint snapshots
-├── Load edge snapshots
+|-- Load edge snapshots
-└── Upload all to robot
++-- Upload all to robot

 Step 4: Localize
-├── Robot looks for fiducial markers
+|-- Robot looks for fiducial markers
-├── Matches to known positions
+|-- Matches to known positions
-└── Robot now knows where it is
++-- Robot now knows where it is
 ```

+\newpage
 ## Power State Management

 SPOT's motors can be on (standing) or off (sitting).
 We track this: